Statements

 # Last Statement

-statements, this is called nested if
+if StatementYou can also have if statements inside if statements, this is called nested if statements.

 if (condition){